tushar-sharma/tushar-sharma.github.io/_posts/2023-07-11-spring-spring-boot-cheat-sheet.md

 @RestController: It can be considered as a combination of @Controller and @ResponseBody annotations.
 The @RestController annotation is itself annotated with the @ResponseBody annotation.
 It eliminates the need for annotating each method with @ResponseBody.

 @RequestAttribute: It binds a method parameter to request attribute.
 It provides convenient access to the request attributes from a controller method.
 With the help of @RequestAttribute annotation, we can access objects that are populated on the server-side.

-@EnableSwagger2: Mainly used for documentation the Restful we-service

-@EnableOAuth2Sso: Oauth Authentication